On separate page: Status Report, up to Apr. 2021

 My late uncle, Alan Rudge (1933–2017), researched the Lobban/Loban name extensively and came to the same conclusion as the Lord Lyon: two groups, one centered in Banffshire being separate from the Inverness families (ms here).
 He drew the map reproduced below; note the locations of LOBAN 1 (Highland Lobans) and LOBAN 2 (Lowland Lobans).

-A map (below) compiling all the baptism and marriage records for Lobban in NE Scotland (in the case of marriages, only the groom), shows that there was a cluster of parishes centered on Rothiemay, Banffshire, where the name occurred during the period of extant Church of Scotland records (i.e., up to about 1850).
+A map (below) compiling all the baptism and marriage records for Lobban in NE Scotland (in the case of marriages, only the groom), shows that there was a cluster of parishes centered on Rothiemay, Banffshire, where the name occurred during the period of extant Church of Scotland records (i.e., up to 1855).
 The periods for which records exist vary from parish to parish, but of particular note is the missing Rothiemay records from 1711–1748, a time when there were many Lobans living in the parish.
 These missing records would greatly increase the number for Rothiemay.
 The descendants of this hypothetical ancestor spread into this region and multiplied, but then declined.
 Hence, I am also interested in the diaspora, particularly those who emigrated to England, Australia, Canada, and the USA.

 We knew that it is unlikely that further written evidence about the proposed progenitor will be found, given the destruction of Catholic Church records after the Reformation, and the general dearth of records before 1600.
-However, we realized that we might get evidence for some aspects of these hypotheses from study of Y-DNA, and we put out a call for Lobban males anywhere to contact us.
-We also actively sought DNA donors.
-For more on the Y-DNA project see the Y-DNA Project pages and the Progress Report, Sep.
+However, we realized that we might get evidence for some aspects of these hypotheses from study of Y-DNA; for more on the Y-DNA project see the Y-DNA Project pages and the Progress Report, Sep.
 2019.